 At the end of the senior year, each participant:

-- Presents the results of his or her work and responds to questions about the project and its relationship to the larger body of psychological knowledge, in a colloquium open to the public.
+- Presents the results of their work and responds to questions about the project and its relationship to the larger body of psychological knowledge, in a colloquium open to the public.

 - The student's Honors Committee votes on whether or not to accept the Honors project.